-Dr. O’Leary is the author of peer reviewed publications related to hospital medicine, medical education, and healthcare quality, patient safety, and patient-centered care.
-His primary research interest is inter-professional teamwork.
-He served as principal investigator of the INTERdisciplinary Approaches to Communication and Teamwork (INTERACT) project, a study funded through the Agency for Healthcare Research and Quality (AHRQ) to evaluate the effect of a multifaceted intervention to enhance teamwork on hospital care units.
-In 2013, the INTERACT project team received the SHM Award for Excellence in Teamwork in Quality Improvement.
+Kevin is the author of peer reviewed publications related to hospital medicine, medical education, healthcare quality, and patient safety.
+His primary research interest is interprofessional collaboration and teamwork.
+He is an Associate Editor for the Joint Commission Journal on Quality and Patient Safety.
+He also serves as principal investigator of the Redesigning Systems to Improve Quality for Hospitalized Patients project, a study funded through the Agency for Healthcare Research and Quality (AHRQ) which provides mentored implementation to help sites redesign clinical microsystems to improve patient outcomes.

 Jeffrey H. Barsuk, MD, MS is Associate Program Director in the internal medicine residency program.
 Dr. Barsuk’s research focuses on optimizing physicians’ procedure performance using simulation technology.
 These efforts have been based on the mastery learning theoretical framework, and his research team uses rigorous, validated standards for physician training.
 His team has published over 50 articles on this topic and demonstrated how this approach to procedure training improves patient care and outcomes.
 Dr. Barsuk currently serves as the Director of Simulation and Patient Safety at Feinberg School of Medicine.

 Additionally, Dr. Barsuk is recognized nationally as a medical educator.
 He has been given national awards for medical education from the Society of Hospital Medicine, Association of American Medical Colleges, and the Society for Simulation in Healthcare.
 He was also named a top ten hospitalist in 2011 by the American College of Physicians.
 Dr. Barsuk served on the Society of Hospital Medicine’s education committee and has written curricula for procedure training for physicians nationally.
 He has lectured internationally on the use of simulation-based medical education to improve patient safety.